 Through developing new and existing partnerships, Gulf Islands National Seashore will expand curriculum-based offerings and reach a wider more diverse audience.
-See Appendix G for education standards and local school district information Interpretive Media
+See Appendix G for education standards and local school district information

-Website
+Interpretive Media

-The Seashore website (www.nps.gov/guis) is maintained by staff and features information about the Seashore.
+Website: The Seashore website (www.nps.gov/guis) is maintained by staff and features information about the Seashore.
 In FY2018, some sections, including Things to Do, Places to Go, and History & Culture sections, were updated and a webcam was installed at Fort Pickens.

-Social Media

-Facebook, Instagram, and Twitter are used to communicate Seashore messages, issues, and special resources.
-Twitter is particularly important for current events including storm updates.
-The park YouTube Channel launched in 2017, and features high production quality videos.
+Social Media: Facebook is used to communicate Seashore messages, issues, and special resources.
+Twitter is important for current events including storm updates.

-Exhibits

-Planning for the Mine Loading Building exhibits and the disposition of the Naval Live Oaks exhibits began in FY2018.
+Exhibits: Planning for the Mine Loading Building exhibits and the disposition of the Naval Live Oaks exhibits began in FY2018.
 The Mine Storeroom exhibit installation was completed, including the delivery of audio description audio files and devices for the new exhibits.

-Digital Media
+Discovery Center will become the Fort Pickens Area Visitor Center, with repaired exhibits and replaced flooring.

-Videos for the Pensacola Bay ferry service were produced in FY2018 through a contract with Silver Fir Media.
+Digital Media: Videos for the Pensacola Bay ferry service were produced in FY2018 through a contract with Silver Fir Media.
 The videos (four total, natural resources, cultural resources, recreational opportunities, tour boats) are shown on the ferry boats, in the local community, and online to promote the ferry service.
-Students from the Media School at Indiana University continue to produce videos for the Seashore to use on the website and social media.
+Students continue to produce videos for the Seashore to use on the website and social media.
 Fifteen videos on a variety of topics have been produced.

-Wayside Exhibits

-Some repairs were made to several Florida waysides which had become illegible, in kind replacement is scheduled for FY20-21.
+Wayside Exhibits: There were a large percentage of storm damaged waysides which will have the panels replaced and be reinstalled.
+The Park will partner with Harper's Ferry Center to develop a new wayside plan.
+Some repairs were made to several Florida waysides which had become illegible, but there was no large replacement project as scheduled.
 Four weather worn panels and one base were replaced in the Perdido Key Area thanks to a donation from the local community.
 Updated panels made from more durable gel-coated laminate are being installed.
 The Seashore is working with the NHA to updated MS Blueway waysides.
 An ARPA wayside has been produced and installed to improve stewardship of historic structures at Fort Pickens.